 Walden students have up to 8 years to complete their doctoral program unless they petition for an extension.

 In general, students are continuously registered in the dissertation/doctoral study course until they complete their capstone project and it is approved.
 This usually takes longer than the minimum required terms in the dissertation/doctoral study course shell.

 This sequence represents the minimum time to completion.
-For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 1-866-492-5336.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment specialist at 1-866-492-5336.

 |Course Code||SOCW 8002||Course||Foundations of Graduate Study||Credits||(3 cr.)|

 The purpose of this course is to introduce students to Walden University and to the requirements for successful participation in an online curriculum.
 Through this course, students gain a foundation for academic and professional success as scholar-practitioners and social change agents.
 Course assignments focus on practical application of writing and critical- thinking skills and promote professional and academic excellence.
 Major assignments include the preparation of the Professional Development Plan and Program of Study.

 |Course Code||SOCW 8110||Course||Advanced Social Work Theory and Practice||Credits||(5 cr.)|